GFDRR/rdl-docs/docs/loss.md

 ###Flood loss scenarios for Afghanistan, 2050

-Schema attributes for loss map related to river flood hazard over the country of Afghanistan.
+Schema attributes for loss map related to future river flood hazard scenarios (2050) over all types of exposure occupancies for Afghanistan.
+The losses are higher in the most densely builtup area of Kabul.

 ![Screenshot](img/lss_fl_afg.jpg)